-David Sebastian is a regular collaborator on Live Art Danmark’s VR Archive of Performance Art and many other projects.
+David Sebastian has been a regular collaborator on Live Art Danmark’s VR Archive of Performance Art and many other projects since 2016.

 David Sebastian was one of the international artists contributing to our event COLAB Copenhagen.
 In his performances, everyday objects like coal or paper boats, but in particular food stuffs like potatos, originally indigenous to South America, and many others, become symbols of the multiple plights of people who live far away from their home and culture.

 See excerpts of the four performances and the artist talk he gave on this occassion in the video below.
 The titles and starting points of the videos are:

 00:11 Hot Potato, 07:16 Walking Coal, 13:04 Tusind Tak, 27:48 The American Gold, 36:40 Artist Talk.

 Performance artist and musician David Sebastian has enough to do as the FoddDJ in this participatory work, when he holds a lecture, cooks a delicious meal, and makes the very own sounds of the food he prepares audible all at once.
 The recipes he uses take us back to his childhood in Columbia, and by touching and manipulating the food the audience members themselves, create the abstract noises of the sound track.
 We first invited FoodDJ to our Live Art for Kids festival in Allborg in 2019, and when the theme of our festival in 2023 was “sound”, of course he had to return.